Make the Diagnosis: Pneumonia, Infant and Child

 Original Article: Does This Infant Have Pneumonia?

 A mother brings her 8-month-old infant to your office in midwinter with a cough.
 She reports that the illness began 4 days ago with a runny nose.
 Two days ago, the baby developed a fever.
 Now the baby's symptoms are getting worse.
 The baby has become more irritable, is eating less, and seems to be having more difficulty breathing.
 This is the third child you have treated today with a cough.
-While the first two children were treated for acute upper respiratory tract infections, you wonder ...
+While the first two children were treated for acute upper respiratory tract infections, you wonder if the ...